Centennial Field: History

 During the era that Catamounts had a football team, Centennial Field had stands on both sides of the gridiron.
 UVM's game with UMass in 1966 had a record crowd of 10,000 fans.
 That season, Vermont featured Little All-American halfback Bobby Mitchell and UMass had future NFL quarterback Greg Landry.
 The football field was also the home to several Vermont high school state championship games.

 The baseball park was part of the sports complex constructed as part of the UVM Centennial celebration.
 The original wooden baseball bleachers burned on March 12, 1913.
 The current concrete and steel main grandstand was erected in 1922.
 Today, it seats 4,415 for baseball.

 The first UVM ice hockey game was played on the football portion of Centennial Field.
 The field's large foul territory comes from the running track that at one time circled the park, including the area where the grandstand currently stands.

 In the summer of 2005, Centennial Field was the Vermont stop on ESPN's "50 States in 50 Days" tour.
 In 2007, it was recognized by ESPN.com's Jim Caple as one of the top 10 ballpark destinations in the U.S. It is also featured in the 2008 book 101 Baseball Places To See Before You Strike Out by Josh Pahigian.

+In May 2025 the Lake Monsters and Delta Dental reached a 10-year agreement to refer to the ballpark as Delta Dental Diamond at Centennial Field.

 Operation and improvements

 Centennial Field showed its age and was in need of repair in 2010 to meet minor league baseball ballpark standards.
 Much needed upgrades began in earnest after that season with Vermont Lake Monsters owner Ray Pecor investing in over $1 million in improvements prior to the start of the 2012 season, and another $1 million prior to 2013.
-Pecor made these improvements -including new lights, a state-of-the-art video scoreboard and many field-surface improvements after agreeing with then-UVM president John Bramley on a 20-year lease just $1 per year.
+Pecor made these improvements –including new lights, a state-of-the-art video scoreboard and many field-surface improvements after agreeing with then-UVM president John Bramley on a 20-year lease just $1 per year.

 On June 28, 2012, Oakland extended its minor league player development contract through the end of the 2014 season.
 In the announcement Athletics vice president and general manager Billy Beane was quoted as saying, "The baseball history and community support in Burlington makes it a very special place.
 We look forward to this partnership growing for many years to come."